 ESL editing demonstration sample

-During my master programme, I had opportunity to participate in an international research project which involved colleagues from four countries.
-The team was consisted by researchers with different specialisms, and I was responsible for preparing part of the data analysis and summarising the technical results.
+During my master’s programme, I had the opportunity to participate in an international research project involving colleagues from four countries.
+The team consisted of researchers with different specialisms, and I was responsible for preparing part of the data analysis and summarising the technical results.

-At beginning, I was difficult to explain my ideas in a natural way during meetings.
+At the beginning, I found it difficult to explain my ideas naturally during meetings.
 I often translated expressions directly from my first language, and sometimes the meaning was not clear for the other team members.
-I discussed about the results with my supervisor and made a presentation about our findings to the wider group.
+I discussed the results with my supervisor and gave a presentation on our findings to the wider group.

-After the presentation, my supervisor gave me many useful advices about sentence structure, vocabulary and the organisation of my explanation.
-These feedback helped me recognise several language patterns that I repeated.
-Over time, I became more confidence in the communication with colleagues and could explain complex points more directly.
+After the presentation, my supervisor gave me useful advice about sentence structure, vocabulary and the organisation of my explanation.
+This feedback helped me recognise several language patterns that I repeated.
+Over time, I became more confident when communicating with colleagues and could explain complex points more directly.

 This project also changed my professional goals.
-I want to work in a global company because I can communicate with different country people and learn from different perspectives.
-I am interesting to apply for position where I can combine analytical work with international collaboration.
-I believe that this experience will be very benefit for my future career.
+I want to work in a global company because I can communicate with people from different countries and learn from different perspectives.
+I am interested in apply for a position where I can combine analytical work with international collaboration.
+I believe that this experience will be highly beneficial to my future career.

 Demonstration text created for Vappingo.
 Reviewer: Vappingo EW04.